-Even with a good understanding of the system, no one can predict which biotechnology treatment, device or therapy will give the biggest return, which makes biotechnology exchange-traded funds (ETFs) a more secure option than an individual biotech stock.
+Even with a good understanding of the system, no one can predict which treatment, device or therapy will give the biggest return, making biotech exchange-traded funds (ETFs) a more secure option than individual biotech stocks.

 1. iShares NASDAQ Biotechnology ETF (NASDAQ:IBB)

-The iShares NASDAQ Biotechnology ETF was launched on February 5, 2001, and tracks over 280 holdings.
-According to its profile, the iShares ETF is a diversified fund in that it provides exposure to biotechnology, pharmaceutical and life science tools and services.
+The iShares NASDAQ Biotechnology ETF was launched on February 5, 2001, and tracks 377 holdings.
+This iShares ETF is a diversified fund in that it provides exposure to biotechnology, pharmaceutical and life science tools and services.
 Its overarching investment goal is to track NASDAQ-listed companies focused on these areas.

-Established on February 6, 2006, the SPDR S&P Biotech ETF is a largely equally weighted fund that focuses mostly on biotech companies with a small mix of pharmaceutical companies.
-As noted by ETF.com, this ETF’s investment objective is small- and micro-cap companies, which makes the weight of each holding smaller than the holdings of other ETFs in this sector.
+Established on February 6, 2006, the SPDR S&P Biotech ETF is a largely equally weighted fund that focuses mostly on biotech companies with some pharmaceutical companies.
+As noted by ETF.com, it focuses on small- and micro-cap companies, which makes the weight of each holding smaller than the holdings of other ETFs in this sector.

-The SPDR S&P Biotech ETF has 170 companies in its portfolio, with the top three being: Novavax (NASDAQ:NVAX), which has a 1.49 percent weighting; Ligand Pharmaceuticals (NASDAQ:LGND), weighted at 1.53 percent; and Vir Biotechnology (NASDAQ:VIR), representing a 1.47 percent weight.
+The SPDR S&P Biotech ETF has 158 companies in its portfolio, with the top three being: Halozyne Therapeutics (NASDAQ:HALO), which has a 1.52 percent weighting; United Therapeutics (NASDAQ:UTHR), weighted at 1.51 percent; and Biohaven Pharmaceutical Holding Company (NYSE:BHVN), with a 1.38 percent weight.

 4. First Trust Amex Biotechnology Index (ARCA:FBT)

-The First Trust Amex Biotechnology Index entered the market on June 23, 2006, and aims to track as closely as it can the NYSE Arca Biotechnology Index.
+The First Trust Amex Biotechnology Index entered the market on June 23, 2006, and aims to track the NYSE Arca Biotechnology Index as closely as it can.
 Companies in this fund are generally involved in areas such as recombinant DNA technology, molecular biology, genetic engineering and genomics.

-The fund has only 31 holdings; this means they are largely equally weighted and that the assets are relatively balanced.
-The top three holdings of the fund are the following large-cap companies: Nektar Therapeutics (NASDAQ:NKTR) at a 4.59 percent weighting; Illumina, representing a 3.98 percent weight; and Agios Pharmaceuticals (NASDAQ:AGIO), coming in at a 3.97 percent weight.
+The fund has only 31 holdings; this means they are largely equally weighted.
+The top three holdings of the fund are the following large-cap companies: Grifols (NASDAQ:GRFS) at a 4.69 percent weighting; United Therapeutics, representing a 4.47 percent weight; and Gilead Sciences, coming in at a 3.98 percent weight.

 5. Direxion Daily S&P Biotech Bull 3x Shares ETF (ARCA:LABU)

-Founded on May 28, 2015, the Direxion Daily S&P Biotech Bull 3x Shares ETF is not a traditional ETF that mirrors an index.
+Founded on May 28, 2015, the Direxion Daily S&P Biotech Bull 3x Shares ETF does not mirror an index.
 Instead, its goal is to obtain daily investment results of at least 300 percent of the S&P Biotechnology Select Industry Index.

-Like the other ETFs on this list, companies in the Direxion Daily S&P Biotech Bull 3x Shares ETF have an equally weighted average.
-Some of its top holdings include: Novavax, which has a 1.25 percent weight; Ligand Pharmaceuticals, with a weight of 1.18 percent; and Vir Biotechnology at a weight of 1.14 percent.
+Like some of the other ETFs on this list, companies in the Direxion Daily S&P Biotech Bull 3x Shares ETF have an equally weighted average.
+Its top holdings include: Halozyme Therapeutics, which has a 0.88 percent weight; United Therapeutics with a weight of 0.85 percent; and Alkermes (NASDAQ:ALKS) at a weight of 0.79 percent.

 This is an updated version of an article first published by the Investing News Network in 2016.